youwell-no/patient-demo/README.md

 # Youwell.Platform.Patient-Demo

-This application is a basic demonstation of the patient side of the Youwell Platform.
+This application is a basic demonstration of the patient side of the Youwell Platform.

 It has the following features:
 - Login with Youwell.Platform authorization